How Deploy Risk is Scored

 Every deployment gets a risk score from 0–100.
 Scores ≥ 70 are HIGH risk.
 Scores 40–69 are MEDIUM.
 Below 40 is LOW.

-The score is a weighted sum of 13 factors derived from published software engineering research (Hassan 2009, Bird 2011, Nagappan & Zeller 2010, McIntosh 2015, and others).
+The score is a weighted sum of 33 factors across five categories, derived from published software engineering research (Hassan 2009, Bird 2011, Nagappan & Zeller 2010, McIntosh 2015, and others).
 Factor weights are per-organization and auto-tune over time as Koalr learns which signals actually predict incidents in your codebase.

 Factor Tiers